 Director of Career Development & Training; Director of Science Outreach

-Patrick brings a sincere desire to help all graduate students take control of their future professions and succeed in whatever path they choose.
+Patrick (he/him) brings a sincere desire to help all graduate students take control of their future professions and succeed in whatever path they choose.
 He directs career awareness and professional skills development programming through TIBBS, in conjunction with Rebekah (see below), and was co-PI on the Immersion Program to Advance Career Training (ImPACT).
 Initiated in 2006, TIBBS is UNC’s professional development program for life science graduate students.
 Funded by an NIH BEST grant in 2014, ImPACT is UNC’s career exploration, job shadowing, and internship program that serves 1000+ graduate student and postdoctoral trainees in the life sciences.
 He is also co-PI to the NIGMS SCISIPBIO Award (see below), which investigates graduate education and career development outcomes.

 Patrick also directs the Certificate Program in Translational Medicine, which started as an HHMI funded program in 2006.
 Patrick has a track record of grant writing success and was instrumental in securing $6.1 million in grant funding from HHMI, NIH, BWF, and NCBC to fund career development, outreach, and training initiatives.

 Patrick leads the statewide DNA Day initiative which for more than a decade has sent 150+ scientists annually to high schools across North Carolina to get students excited about learning science.
 He developed the inaugural Summer of Learning and Research (SOLAR) undergraduate research program, which is still running today, serving as SOLAR director from 2009-2013.